MZaf/local-llm-chatGPT-embedded-webui/README.md

 # ChatGPT-embeded-webui App
-ChatGPT AI App using React, JavaScript, Embedding chatGPT API Access in your own website using OpenAi API_KEY.
+ChatGPT API access from your webUI, using React, JavaScript, Embedding ChatGPT API Access in your own website using OpenAi API_KEY.

 Model used `text-davinci-003`